Msait/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In order to solve diagonal sudoku we should add another constraint: if box located on one of the diagonals we should check all along diagonal boxes to ensure of uniqueness.
+A: In order to solve diagonal sudoku, we should add another constraint: if box located on one or both of the diagonals we should check the corresponding values for uniqueness.

 ### Install